namoopsoo/namoopsoo.github.io/content/note/2026-08-25-req-hunting.md

 In the middle, I think we have people who have tried agentic engineering and realize, as Matt  Pocock and others have laid out, reality presents    a lot of challenges you cant escape.

 ## Agentic Challenges
-My framing of what agentic engineering cannot magically solve , at least for now.
+My framing of what agentic engineering cannot magically solve , at least for now, borrowing from [1] and other places.

 (1) You don’t know what you want.
 You learn what is needed as you build it.
 Requirements aren’t gathered, they are hunted.